In this section

 Consider the Multicultural Queensland Charter when planning and developing service delivery models and policies.

-LAQ has published the Charter on its intranet for all employees to access and LAQ is committed to considering the Charter as part of policy planning and developing service delivery models and policies.
+LAQ has published the Charter on its intranet for all employees to access and it is promoted through its workforce strategy and workforce action planning.

 Embed Multicultural Queensland Charter principles in the agency’s human resources policy and procedures as they are reviewed.